texfaq/texfaq.github.io/FAQ-impgraph.md

-There is therefore a straightforward way for anyone to import graphics into their document: read the specification of the `\special` commands your driver uses, and 'just' code them.
+There is therefore a straightforward way for anyone to import graphics into their document: read the specification of the `\special` commands your driver uses, and ''just'' code them.
 This is the hair-shirt approach: it definitely works, but it's not for everyone.

 Over the years, therefore, ''graphics inclusion'' packages have sprung